Hitachi/ImmutableStorage/README.md

       path: /var/snap/microk8s/common/run/containerd.sock
 ```

-### 3. Create resouces for Immutable Storage service
+### 3. Creating Resouces for Immutable Storage Service
-Immutable Storage service resource can be created with the following command.
+Resources for Immutable Storage service can be created with the following command.

 ```sh
 kubectl create -f imms-example.yaml
 ```

-### 4. Create Immutable Storage
+### 4. Creating an Immutable Storage Service
 #### 4.1.
-Enroll CA administrator
+Enrolling a CA Administrator
 You can get an initial administrator secret to enroll CA administrator with the following command.

 ```